Frans-db/blog.deep-metric-learning/docs/index.md

 L(W, Y) = (Y) (D_W)^2 + (Y - 1) \max(0, m - D_W)^2
 $$

-Where $D_W$ is the distance, and Y is a vector which is 1 for similar pairs, and 0 for dissimilar pairs.
+Where $D_W$ is the distance, and $Y$ is a vector which is 1 for similar pairs, and 0 for dissimilar pairs.

 ```python
 class ContrastiveLoss(nn.Module):